leehuk/factorio-tnfp/README.md

 Request TNfP Train Shortcut (ALT-P).

-* When onboard a train, in either QoL Mode or TNfP mode this will perform the default configurable 'Boarding Behaviour' of showing the station selection screen.
+* When onboard a train, in either QoL Mode or TNfP mode this shows the station selection screen.
-* In TNfP Mode this will dispatch a TNfP train to the nearest valid train stop to the player, or cancel the current request.
+* In TNfP Mode dispatches a TNfP train to the nearest valid train stop to the player, or cancels the current request if active.
-* In TNfP Mode when onboard a train, this will perform the default configurable 'Boarding Behaviour' of showing the station selection screen.

 Provide TNfP Rail Tool (SHIFT-ALT-P).